COVID-19 Coronavirus Information

 - COVID-19 Grants for Teachers and Support Staff

-Fraser Families please be aware of the recent updates made by CDC with regards to International Travel.
-If you are planning any International Travel, please review the CDC Link – International Travel.
-It is important to note the CDC states for International Travel: Get tested 3-5 days after travel AND stay home and self-quarantine for 7 days after travel.
+Fraser Families please be aware of the recent updates made by CDC with regards to both internation and domestic travel.
+If you are planning to travel, please review the CDC's Travel Guidelines.
+It is important to note the CDC states for International and Domestic Travel: Get tested 3-5 days after travel AND stay home and self-quarantine for 7 days after travel.

 The CDC reminds us to NOT travel if you were exposed to COVID-19, you are sick, or you have tested positive for COVID-19.
 Learn when it is safe for you to travel.
 Don’t travel with someone who is sick.